hwdsl2/setup-ipsec-vpn/README.md

 # IPsec/L2TP VPN Server Auto Setup Scripts

-Scripts for automatic configuration of IPsec/L2TP VPN server on Ubuntu 14.04 & 12.04, Debian 8 and CentOS/RHEL 6 & 7.
+Scripts for automatic configuration of an IPsec/L2TP VPN server on Ubuntu 16.04/14.04/12.04, Debian 8 and CentOS 6 & 7.
 All you need to do is providing your own values for `IPSEC_PSK`, `VPN_USER` and `VPN_PASSWORD`, and let them handle the rest.

 We will use <a href="https://libreswan.org/" target="_blank">Libreswan</a> as the IPsec server, and <a href="https://www.xelerance.com/services/software/xl2tpd/" target="_blank">xl2tpd</a> as the L2TP provider.